open-telemetry/opentelemetry.io/content/en/docs/erlang/getting-started.md

 {{< /tabs >}}

-In the case of Erlang the Applications will also need to be added to `src/otel_getting_started.app.src`, while in an Elixir project a `releases` section needs to be added to `mix.exs`:
+In the case of Erlang, the Applications will also need to be added to `src/otel_getting_started.app.src`.
+In an Elixir project, a `releases` section needs to be added to `mix.exs`:

 {{< tabs Erlang Elixir >}}